denten-books/plain-text/1-metaphor.md

 produced a new breed of users, people whose expertise was in some area other than computer technology.
-As their initial fascination with conversational computing wore off, users reported experiencing feelings of intense frustration and of being "manipulate" by a seemingly unyielding, rigid, intolerant dialogue partner [@walther_-line_1974, 379;
+As their initial fascination with conversational computing wore off, users reported experiencing feelings of intense frustration and of being "manipulated" by a seemingly unyielding, rigid, intolerant dialogue partner [@walther_-line_1974, 379;
 @gaines_timesharing_1986, 15].